oschwengers/bakta/README.md

 ## WIP

-We're keen to improve and expand Bakta.
+We're keen to constantly improve and further expand Bakta.
 If you miss any features, please do not hesitate to ask for it!
 There are several features & improvements which we're currently working on or have plans to do so as well as barely ideas:

 Workflow: